What Constitutes Intentional Infliction of Emotional Distress?

 Medical evidence

 Any treatment received is admissible, although emotional distress is not a physical injury.
-The plaintiff’s medical records, prescription history and any counseling session notes can be submitted to the court to help prove the negative impact the defendant’s actions had on the plaintiff.
+The plaintiff’s medical records, prescription history, and any counseling session notes can be submitted to the court to help prove the negative impact the defendant’s actions had on the plaintiff.
 The treatment history may also influence the judge’s decision as to the amount of damages awarded.

 Work With an Experienced Local Lawyer

 A personal injury case of any type should never be left to chance.
 If you have suffered considerable emotional distress because of another person’s intentional behavior, you should seek out the assistance of a personal injury attorney who possesses the appropriate expertise.
-Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!

 We've connected over FIVE MILLION requests since 2001